AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-edit-mode.md

 * **Title and Text**

   Here you must specify the basic information, such as the title of the form and any accompanying text.
-Where appropriate it also allows you to define other key information such as whether the field is multi-selectable and items available for selection.
+Where appropriate it also lets you define other key information such as whether the field is multi-selectable and items available for selection.

 * **Initial Values**

-  Allows you to specify a default value.
+  Lets you specify a default value.

 * **Constraints**